Wiebke Muhsal: Positions

 Muhsal is primarily interested in education and family policy.
 She advocates a marriage loan (Ehekredit) for young couples similar to practises in the former GDR and a basic allowance for children (Baukindergeld).
 She also argued for the preservation of the state education allowance (Landeserziehungsgeld) and stood for a further developing the family allowance.
 In March 2015 she was the first signatory to the so-called "Erfurt Resolution".

-Waiver of immunity
+Conviction for fraud

+Wiebke Muhsal predated an employment contract with an employee by two months in 2014 in order to receive additional money from the state parliament administration.
+According to the court, she used the alleged salary for the employee to finance office equipment, a smartphone and a website.